Jefferson P. Casady

-Jefferson P. Casady (September 1, 1823 – April 27, 1898) was a pioneer, judge, lawyer, and state senator in Iowa.
-Casady and his brothers, including his brother Phineas were members of the influential Casady family of bankers, politicians, landowners, and farmers who had a strong impact on the early history and legislation of Iowa.
-The Casady family were some of the early settlers of Pottawattamie County.
+Jefferson P. Casady (September 1, 1823 – April 27, 1892) was an American pioneer, real estate businessman, judge, lawyer, and state senator in Iowa.
+Casady and his siblings, including his brothers Phineas and Samuel, were members of the influential Casady family of bankers, politicians, landowners, and farmers who had a strong impact on the early history and legislation of Iowa.
+The Casady family were some of the earliest white settlers of Pottawattamie County.

 Early life

 Born in Connersville, Indiana, Casady migrated to Iowa in 1852.
 His family was of Scotch-Irish descent.
-His father Simon Casady was a farmer, his brother Phineas M. Casady was a politician and judge, and his nephew Simon Casady was a prominent banker.
+His father Simon Casady was a farmer, his brother Phineas M. Casady was a politician and judge, his brother Samuel H. Casady was a politician and a Sergeant who with the Sioux City Cavalry during the Sioux Wars, and his nephew Simon Casady was a prominent banker.
 He married Hannah Joiner in 1856, a woman who was born in Ohio in 1839 and moved to Council Bluffs in 1850 with her father Timothy Joiner.
 Together they had 5 children, but only 3 survived to adulthood: Ida, Thomas, and Albert.